5 Things casual Marvel fans should know before “Avengers: Endgame”

 - Doctor Strange (2016) A visually trippy side plot, this origin story introduces the Time Stone, which Benedict Cumberbatch’s Doctor Strange ends up safely (???) locking in a magical compound.

-- Guardians of the Galaxy Vol. 2 (2017) Not much occurs here that advances the plot, but it’s a wild, Kurt Russell-assisted ride.
+- Guardians of the Galaxy Vol. 2 (2017) Not much occurs here that advances the overall plot, but it’s a wild, Kurt Russell-assisted ride and worth seeing if you enjoyed the first film.

-- Spider-Man: Homecoming (2017) A successful solo outing, largely because it’s unencumbered by any origin story baggage and plants the young hero firmly back in high school.
+- Spider-Man: Homecoming (2017) A successful solo outing, largely because it’s unencumbered by any origin story baggage, and plants the young hero firmly back in high school.

 - Thor: Ragnarok (2017) The third Thor is a straight-up comedy, helmed by the hilarious New Zealand writer-director-producer-actor Taikka Waititi.
 Here we meet Tessa Thompson’s rambunctious warrior Valkyrie, who pops up in Infinity War, along with swaggering Jeff Goldblum and Cate Blanchett characters, who do not.
-We also see the return of the Tesseract, which Loki quietly steals before the planet Asgard is destroyed.
+We also see the return of the Tesseract, which Loki quietly steals before his and Thor’s home planet Asgard is destroyed.

-- Black Panther (2018) Black Panther is unique in the MCU in that it’s a self-contained story largely set in its own world, the hidden African nation of Wakanda.
-This film introduces several characters who will factor into Infinity War, including engineering genius Shuri (Letitia Wright), who is Black Panther’s sister, and the formidable warrior Okoye (Danai Gurira).
+- Black Panther (2018) Black Panther is a rare self-contained MCU story, largely set in its own world, the hidden African nation of Wakanda.
+This film introduces several characters who factor into Infinity War and thus Endgame, including engineering genius Shuri (Letitia Wright), who is Black Panther’s sister, and the formidable warrior Okoye (Danai Gurira).

 - Avengers: Infinity War (2018) Thanos runs the table from the beginning, immediately snatching the Tesseract from Loki before murdering him.
 If you don’t like the idea of Thanos murdering your faves, this is not the movie for you.
-Thanos later kills his adopted daughter Gamora in order to get the Soul Stone from Red Skull, who had been guarding it on another planet and tells Thanos he must sacrifice something he loves (i.e., Gamora) to get it.
-Thanos’ quest to get the Infinity Stone leads him to crush Vision’s head.
-Eventually, Thanos succeeds in wiping out half of the Earth’s population with one instantly iconic snap of his fingers.
+Thanos later kills his adopted daughter Gamora in order to get the Soul Stone back from Red Skull, who had been guarding it on another planet and who tells Thanos that he must sacrifice something he loves (i.e., Gamora) in order to get it.
+(Got it?)
+Thanos’s quest to get the Mind Stone leads him to crush Vision’s head, killing him.
+Eventually, Thanos succeeds in wiping out half of Earth with one instantly iconic snap of his fingers.

-- Ant-Man and the Wasp (2018) A fun sequel, only relevant here in that a mid-credits scene reveals that, while Ant-Man survived the snap, he had just entered the Subatomic Realm at the time (don’t ask) and everyone involved in helping him get out did not survive the snap.
+- Ant-Man and the Wasp (2018) A fun sequel, only relevant here because a mid-credits scene reveals that, while Ant-Man survived the snap, he had just entered the Subatomic Realm at the time (don’t ask) and everyone involved in helping him get out did not survive the snap.

-- Captain Marvel (2019) An alien scientist named Mar-Vell (played by Annette Bening) is using the Tesseract to create an incredibly powerful engine, when things go foul.
+- Captain Marvel (2019) An alien scientist named Mar-Vell (played by Annette Bening) is using the Tesseract to create an incredibly powerful engine when things go foul.
 Carol Danvers (Brie Larson) escapes with the Tesseract and brings it to a young-ish Nick Fury (this movie is set in the ’90s) before the Tesseract ends up giving her the kind of superpowers one would expect by someone eventually called Captain Marvel (superhuman strength, endurance, and some alien je ne sais quoi.)
+By the end of the movie, she is positioned as a top-tier superhero who will factor heavily into the future of the MCU.

-The only Phase 3 film left is Spider-Man: Homecoming, set for July.
+The only Phase 3 film left is Spider-Man: Far From Home, set for July.

 4) Where we last left everyone